Eye-Opening Debate in Jerusalem

-The wisdom of Solomon rang true for Mark in that Jerusalem cafe.
-Once again, he realized that the first to bring an argument might sound right until someone provided another point of view.
+In that Jerusalem Café, the wisdom of Solomon rang true once again for Mark.
+He realized that the first to bring an argument might sound right until someone else provided another point of view.

 Satisfied and relieved, Mark returned to his study of the Torah and committed his life to Judaism.

 © 2022 Jews for Judaism • P.O.
 Box 351235, Los Angeles, CA 90035 • 310-556-3344